 Datasets from NCBI

 A total of 17 animal genera accounting for 22 pairs of congeneric species were downloaded from NCBI (see Table 1, and Supplemental Figure 1).
 The bulk of the 55 available congeneric genome pairs on NCBI mostly consisted of arthropods (e.g., 18 Drosophila species) and chordates (mostly mammals, e.g., cow, pig, mouse).
 We limited this selection to include only chromosome-level genome assemblies for which NCBI annotations for that specific version were also available, and also excluded redundant pairs within genera from the analyses e.g. we only kept 4 Drosophila species (see Table 1).
+In one of the genera, Crassostrea, two of the species were reassigned into another genus Magallana (Salvi & Mariottini, 2017) on NCBI during the review of this manuscript, though the original comparisons are retained below.
 For additional comparisons to remake the analyses of previous studies, we analyzed the insects against each other, using Drosophila melanogaster as one species, and then one of Anastrepha, Culex, Bombus, and Vespa for each pair (matching what was done in (Zdobnov & Bork, 2007).
 We also included a set of seven genomes of additional mammal genera, namely human, Mus musculus (mouse), Pan troglodytes (chimpanzee), Gorilla gorilla (gorilla), Pongo abelii (orangutan), Nomascus leucogenys (gibbon), and Monodelphis domestica (opossum).

 Addition of representatives from a coral genus